Eyadfezex/my-notes/React/Hooks/Hooks.md

 ## State hooks:

-- A form component might have state to keep track of the current input value as the user types.
-- An image carousel component might use state to determine which image to display next.
-- A shopping cart component could use state to manage the list of items added by the user.
+- State lets a component “remember” information like user input.
+For example, a form component can use state to store the input value, while an image gallery component can use state to store the selected image index.

 - To add state to a component, use one of these Hooks: